MetaGuard/MetaGuardPlus/README.md

 #### Usage

+##### 0. Motivation: `motivation/`

+This group of scripts exists to motivate the need for MetaGuard++.
+They are not essential for training a deep motion masking model, and can safely be skipped.

+- To run the identification evaluation using our new LSTM Funnel method, run `m01-dataset.py` and then run `m02-model.py`.
+- To run the identification evaluation using the method of Miller et al. (2020) [[3]](https://www.nature.com/articles/s41598-020-74486-y), run `m03-miller-features.py` and then run `m04-miller-test.py`.
+- To run the identification evaluation using the method of Nair et al. (2023) [[1]](https://www.usenix.org/conference/usenixsecurity23/presentation/nair-identification), run `m05-nair-features.py` and then run `m06-nair-test.py`.

 ##### 1. Data Sampling: `data/`

+This group of scripts handles the data preprocessing necessary to train and evaluate a deep motion masking model.

 - To sample replays for training the action similarity model, run `d01-action-similarity.py`.
 - To sample replays for training the user similarity model, run `d02-user-similarity.py`.
 - To sample replays for evaluating the user identification accuracy, run `d03-user-identification.py`.

 ##### 2. Components: `parts/`

+This group of scripts trains all of the individual components of a deep motion masking model.

 - To train the action similarity model, run `p01-action-similarity.py`.
   - The action similarity model can be fine-tuned by running `p01x-tune-action-similarity.py`.